 You should have a friend ready to drive you home after your reduction cheiloplasty.
 You will likely still be feeling some effects of the anesthesia for a few hours.

 Most patients heal from lip reduction in 1-3 weeks.
 There is very little downtime expected.
-Most people are able to report back to work the day after the procedure.
+Most people can report back to work the day after the procedure.